-A total of 6 units would be permitted in the form of an existing semi-detached dwelling with additional dwelling units (ADUs) as of right.
-Only a 2 unit is proposed.
+A total of 4 units would be permitted in the form of an existing semi-detached dwelling with additional dwelling units (ADUs) as of right.

 Parking (on site), amenity areas, and landscaping will be provided.

 6.1.3 Good Planning